The Project Leadership Mentor helping business managers lead technology projects using a simple CLARITY-COLLABORATION-CADENCE framework.

 • Tickets are auto-assigned to the right teams

-3. What outcomes do we expect at each major stage?
+3. What Outcomes do we expect at each major stage?

 Example 2: